Everything You Need to Know About Walls

 - Once this process is completed throughout all the walls, the carpenters go through and straighten the walls and make sure they're square and true.

 Walls can fall into two categories:

-Did You Know? — On average about one-sixth of the wood delivered to a construction site is never used.
+Did you know that about one-sixth of the wood delivered to a construction site is never used?
 It's simply hauled away as waste.